Bielicki/zajazd_website/README.md

 - Make Website Views for logged user with easy content editing
 - Add Catering app to check pricing for specific Catering services
 - Separate forms and views usage of request
+    - I made special class FormProcessor that processes forms(stores data in sessino etc.) still need to :
+        - Add one more step to confirm all reservation data
+        - consider using rest api and JS for this one

 - Create more all-around form processing code (or switch to form wizard)